Prash-2402/code-review-tool/README.md

 # code-review-tool
+Uses free backend server so please wait 20-30 seconds on your 1st request.
 This is where i will be sharing the steps of my code review tool that i am making for my project
 # 🛠️ Code Review Tool (Python)